 \subsection{Fast 3D Reconstruction}

-We evaluate the efficiency and input-image dependency of SyncTwin’s 3D reconstruction module, comparing against Photogrammetry, 3DGS, and Nerfstudio.
-Each method reconstructs the same object using 5, 10 ,20, 40, 60 RGB images, and all approaches obtain object assets through multi-view projection based segmentation.
-The experimental results are summarized as follows.
+We evaluate the efficiency and input-image number dependency of SyncTwin’s 3D reconstruction module, comparing against Photogrammetry, 3DGS, and Nerfstudio.
+Each method reconstructs the same object using 5, 10, 20, 40, and 60 RGB images as input, and all approaches obtain object assets through multi-view projection-based segmentation.
+The experimental results are summarized as follows for comparison.

-\textbf{Reconstruction Time.} As shown in Figure~\ref{fig:recon_line}, SyncTwin achieves the shortest reconstruction time across all settings.
-It produces a simulation-ready mesh in only about 1--2 minutes using 5--10 input images, while Photogrammetry, 3DGS, and Nerfstudio require more input images and substantially longer processing times, typically ranging from 4 to 8 minutes.
-As a result, SyncTwin enables significantly faster digital-twin construction in a new real-world scenarios.
+\textbf{Reconstruction Time.} As shown in Fig.~\ref{fig:recon_line}, SyncTwin achieves the shortest reconstruction time across all settings.
+It generates a simulation-ready mesh in approximately 1-2 minutes using only 5-10 input images, whereas Photogrammetry, 3DGS, and Nerfstudio require more input images and substantially longer processing times, typically ranging from 4 to 8 minutes.
+As a result, SyncTwin enables significantly faster digital twin construction in new real-world scenarios.

 \textbf{Dependency on the Number of Input Images.} SyncTwin also exhibits the lowest dependency on input-image count.
-It generates usable meshes from as few as 5--10 images, whereas competing approaches typically require 20+ images to avoid failure caused by unstable optimization of camera extrinsics.
-This low image dependency substantially accelerates asset generation and improves robustness under limited views, especially because the reported processing time excludes image-capture time, which becomes additional and unpredictable when more images are required.
+It can generate usable meshes from as few as 5-10 images, whereas competing methods typically require more than 20 images to avoid reconstruction failures caused by unstable camera extrinsic optimization.
+This low image dependency substantially accelerates asset generation and improves robustness under limited viewpoints, especially because the reported processing time excludes image-capture time, which becomes additional and unpredictable when more images are required.

-Furthermore, the qualitative comparison in Figure~\ref{fig:recon_comparison} shows that our method preserves fine-grained geometric details even with very few input images, as our mesh simplification algorithm maintains high geometric fidelity while reducing mesh vertices, enabling faster simulation performance.
-For instance, the \emph{bear's ear shape} remains well preserved with only 5--10 frames, demonstrating both low image dependency and strong geometric consistency.
+Furthermore, the qualitative comparison in Fig.~\ref{fig:recon_comparison} shows that our method preserves fine-grained geometric details even with very few input images, as our mesh simplification algorithm effectively maintains high geometric fidelity while reducing the number of mesh vertices, enabling faster simulation performance.
+For instance, the \emph{bear's ear shape} remains well preserved with only 5-10 frames, demonstrating both low image dependency and strong geometric consistency.

 These properties make SyncTwin a state-of-the-art solution for fast 3D geometry asset generation: the system can construct high-quality, simulation-ready object meshes in about 1 minute, enabling rapid reconstruction of object assets for downstream digital twin synchronization and safe geometry-aware motion planning in real-world environments.